What Is A Good Credit Score & How Can You Improve It?

 5. Don’t apply for too much new credit

 Too many enquiries can negatively impact your score, though this effect will fade over time.
 Hard inquiries remain on your credit report for two years.
-If you are unsure, check out our handy guide: how to know if you are ready to reapply for a cash loan.
+If you are unsure, check out our handy guide: How to Know if you are Ready to Reapply for a Cash Loan.

 6. Dispute any inaccuracies on your credit reports